googlefonts/colr-gradients-spec/colr-gradients-spec.md

 In order to achieve:

-* one gradient along the gradient positions (linear, or radial) and padded colors outside this range, color stops at 0 and 1 must be defined, and color line extend mode *pad* must be used.
+* one gradient along the gradient positions (linear, or conical-radial) and padded colors outside this range, color stops at 0 and 1 must be defined, and color line extend mode *pad* must be used.
 This achieves similarly behavior as defined in CSS